Upon a Burning Body

 Upon a Burning Body is an American metalcore band from San Antonio, Texas, formed in 2005.
 It currently consists of vocalist Danny Leal, guitarist Ruben Alvarez and bassist Thomas Alvarez.

-History

-Their second studio album, Red.
+After releasing their debut album The World Is Ours in 2010, they followed it up with their second studio album, Red.
 White.
-Green., debuted at No. 105 on the Billboard 200 in 2012.
+Green., which debuted at No. 105 on the Billboard 200 in 2012.
 Their third studio album The World Is My Enemy Now, released on August 12, 2014, performed even better, debuting at No. 39 on the Billboard 200 of that year.
 In the same year, they joined Five Finger Death Punch on their tour as a support act.
 The band released their fourth studio album Straight from the Barrio on October 28, 2016.
 The band is currently independent as of 2023.